US looks like a new team thanks to banking - ExBulletin

 US looks like a new team thanks to banking

-In the first real test of the 2022 IIHF Women’s World Championship, the American women’s hockey team passed with flying colors.
+In the first real test of the 2022 IIHF Womens World Championship, the US women’s hockey team passed with flying colors.
 Team USA defeated Finland 6-1 in Saturday’s Group A match at the Kvik Hockey Arena in Herning, Denmark.

 Ohio State alum Jincy Dunne put the US on the board six minutes into the game, marking the 25-year-old’s first senior national team goal (video embedded below.)